LucaBonamino/algebraic_immunity/README.md

 This library was developed to provide a robust and reliable implementation of algebraic immunity computation.
 It addresses a correctness issue in SageMath’s `BooleanFunction.algebraic_immunity()` method, which can raise internal errors or produce incorrect results for certain Boolean functions — particularly those with two variables, such as `[1, 0, 0, 1]`.

 This Rust implementation has been tested extensively and is suitable for both small and large truth tables, with a focus on correctness and Python accessibility.

-## Future Work

-This repository focuses on the core algorithm as presented in Armknecht et al. (2006).
-A generalization of the method for computing algebraic immunity over restricted input sets has been developed by the author and is currently under peer review.

 ---